contrast-zone/t-rewriter.js/README.md

 Seeing *exp-log* as a programming language that operates on other formal languages, it provides a particular form of data computation: for each area of interest, one is able to define a custom [domain specific language](https://en.wikipedia.org/wiki/Domain-specific_language) operating on specific forms of data (input), yielding specific forms of computation results (output).
 To that extent, *exp-log* also represents a language implementing [language oriented programming](https://en.wikipedia.org/wiki/Language-oriented_programming) paradigm.

 [Production rules](https://en.wikipedia.org/wiki/Production_(computer_science)), as *exp-log* constituents, mediate between source and target expressions.
 Appearance of source and target expressions is defined by custom input and output syntax production rules.
 These rules are then linked by custom semantic production rules, rendering the production system whole capable of translating between input and output expressions.
-This translation has important property of being [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means we can potentially construct *any* output from *any* input, supporting *any* kind of meaningful computation process known to us.
+Translating mechanism has important property of being [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means we can potentially construct *any* output from *any* input, supporting *any* kind of meaningful computation process known to us.

 ## expected appearance